JuliaLang/www.julialang.org/manual/constructors/index.md

       Lazy(v) = complete_me(new(), v)
     end

-As with incomplete objects returned from constructors, if `complete_me` or any of its callees try to access the `xx` field of the `Lazy` object before it has been initialized, an error will immediately be thrown.
+As with incomplete objects returned from constructors, if `complete_me` or any of its callees try to access the `xx` field of the `Lazy` object before it has been initialized, an error will be thrown immediately.

 ## Parametric Constructors

 Parametric types add a few wrinkles to the constructor story.
 Recall from [Parametric Types](../types#Parametric+Types) that, by default, instances of parametric composite types can be constructed either with explicitly given type parameters or with type parameters implied by the types of the arguments given to the constructor.
-For example:
+Here are some examples:

     type Point{T<:Real}
       x::T